strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.3 =
+* pmpro_longform_address and pmpro_international_addresses now default to true.
+See this gist to go back to US-specific address format: https://gist.github.com/strangerstudios/6478242
 * Added "Show Billing Address Fields" option for the Stripe payment gateway.
 Set to 'No' to hide billing address fields.
 Replaces the functionality of the "Stripe Lite" plugin.
 * Added pmpro_paypal_button_image filter so you can override the URL of the PayPal button image.
 * Fixed notice in getfile.php